laura-swe/Best_Rate_Finder/README.md

 `$ python currency.py USD`

-A new file named output.xlsx is created in project directory.
-Use Excel to view the data
+A new file named output.xlsx is created in the project directory.
+Use Excel to view the data.

 ## Version Control